andela-sjames/paystack-python/docs/customers.md

 *Returns*

-JSON data from paystack API.
+JSON data from the Paystack API.